 Bria of Chicago Heights is an average-sized nursing home in Chicago Heights, Illinois.
-This is a subpar nursing home, with an overall grade of D. If you are not satisfied with this facility's low overall grade, you may find you have slim pickings in Chicago Heights.
-The city has just two other nursing homes.
-More information on this nursing home's category grades is available below.
-Its best category was inspections, which is discussed in the next paragraph.
+With an overall grade of F, we consider this to be a bottom of the barrel facility.
+If you are not happy with this facility's poor overall grade, you may find your options to be limited in Chicago Heights.
+The city has just one other nursing home.
+More information on this facility's category grades is available below.
+Its best category was inspections, which is discussed in the next section.

 Bria of Chicago Heights

 - Nursing Home

 - Memory Care